Background pattern

 • Contraceptives that contain two hormones are called combined contraceptives.

-2. What you need to know before starting to take Drospirenone
+2. What you need to know before taking Drospil

-Before starting to use Drospil, read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+Before starting to use Drospil, you should read the information about blood clots in section 2.
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

 Before starting to take Drospil, your doctor will ask you some questions about your personal and family medical history.
-The doctor will also measure your blood pressure and, depending on your health status, may perform some other tests.
+The doctor will also measure your blood pressure and, depending on your state of health, may carry out some other tests.

-In this prospectus, several situations are described in which you should interrupt the use of Drospil, or in which the reliability of Drospil may decrease.
-In these situations, you should not have sexual intercourse or should take additional non-hormonal contraceptive precautions, such as the use of a condom or other barrier method.
-Do not use the rhythm or basal body temperature method.
-These methods may not be reliable because Drospil alters the monthly changes in body temperature and cervical mucus.
+This prospectus describes several situations in which you should interrupt the use of Drospil, or in which the reliability of Drospil may decrease.
+In such situations, you should not have sexual intercourse or should take additional non-hormonal contraceptive precautions, such as the use of a condom or another barrier method.
+Do not use the rhythm or temperature method.
+These methods may not be reliable since Drospil alters the monthly changes in body temperature and cervical mucus.

 You should not use Drospil if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.